Interoperable-data/automate-va/EVR/REGISTRATION.md

 The  [`Ontology for Verified Permissions`](https://w3id.org/vpa/) allows to store vehicle registration application (cases), leading to Registrations (VR).
 It allows to define:

-- `era:VehicleRegistration` as a subClassOf `vp:Permission`.
+- `era:VehicleRegistration` as a subClassOf `vpa:Permission`.
 The registration permits the requesting body to (enable to) place the vehicle in operation.
 The instances of this class must align to the table in [Annex 2](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32018D1614#d1e32-62-1) of the EVR legislation.
 Its properties are described below.
-- `era:VRegistrationCase` as a subClassOf `vp:Case`, which could complement the preceding authorisation case in order to support the Application for Registration.
+- `era:VRegistrationCase` as a subClassOf `vpa:Case`, which could complement the preceding authorisation case in order to support the Application for Registration.
-- `era:VRApplication` as a subClassOF `vp:Request`, as submitted to the Registering Entity.
+- `era:VRApplication` as a subClassOF `vpa:Request`, as submitted to the Registering Entity.

 ## Example